Can German Shepherds Be Service Dogs?

 You may have noticed while you read all of the above types of service dogs and working dogs that German Shepherds are a common breed used for these services.
 This is not a coincidence.
 German Shepherds were bred for excellence.

 In Europe during the 1850s, people were working to standardize dog breeds.
-Dogs were bred to preserve traits that assisted in their jobs, such as herding sheeps, protecting flocks, guarding humans, etc. In 1889, Capt.
+Dogs were bred to preserve traits that assisted in their jobs, such as herding sheep, protecting flocks, guarding humans, etc. In 1889, Capt.
 Max von Stephanitz took interest in a medium-sized black and yellow dog for its herding tendencies, intelligence, and especially its ability to take direction quickly and efficiently, with minimal training.
 Thus, the German Shepherd dog began its growth to one of the most popular breeds around.

 The German Shepherd is a medium-to-large size dog, with a built and lean conformation, with a few distinctive colors: black, black and tan, sable, and a few other variants.
 They typically weigh between 75 to 95 pounds at full size, and stand between 22 to 26 inches tall.
 This breed can reach impressive speeds of 30 mph at maximum speed.
 The German Shepherd lives between nine and 13 years on average.